 A host commitment letter must be provided by the host institution management for each applicant (main applicant, co-applicants, and associated applicants) who requests funding from SPHN.

-In the case that several applicants from the same institution are part of the same project proposal, the host institutions may provide one host commitment letter that covers the total amount requested by its applicants (example).
+In the case that several applicants from the same institution are part of the same project proposal, the host institutions may provide one host commitment letter that covers the total amount requested by its applicants (template).

 The letter should be signed by a person who is authorised to sign research grants/contracts at your institution (Authorised Legal Signatory for Research Contracts).
 Depending on your institutional bylaws, it can be the Dean, the Vice-Rector/Vice-President or the Head of the Grants Office.

-Driver projects should involve the relevant medical/scientific/technological centres in the field.
+Projects should involve the relevant medical/scientific/technological centres in the field.
 However, only applicants whose knowledge and expertise is necessary to the project should be included in the proposal.

 Yes, joint SPHN-PHRT proposals can also be submitted for infrastructure development projects.
+There should be one designated main PI for the SPHN part and one for the PHRT part of the project.

 The funding requested for all associated applicants together should not exceed 20% of the total amount requested from SPHN.